 Mapinfo uses a slightly more sophisticated mask approach.
 Instead of creating a layer to be on top of everything, you choose an object and do "Set clip region", and it draws a mask based on that object.
 You don't need extra mask layers in your layer list and on your disk.

 But there is a problem with using any true "mask" approach.
 If everything is drawn first with a mask drawn over the top, then some labels are placed crossing the edge of the "mask", and these labels are cut in half.
 This is the main problem I was referring to when I said the MapInfo implementation could do with improvements.
 I doubt that many people would want half a label shown on the edge of the map.

-#11 Updated by Alister Hood almost 5 years ago
+#11 Updated by Alister Hood about 5 years ago